kiksotik/hdc/STM32/hdc_device/README.md

   * Enable DMA feature for that USART
     In configuration pane at ``Connectivity / USARTx / DMA`` add DMA settings for both ``USARTx_RX`` and ``USARTx_TX``

+  * Configure DMA mode of RX channel to *Circular*
+    In configuration pane at ``Connectivity / USARTx / DMA`` select the RX channel and chose Mode=Circular.
+    (Otherwise reception will be stopped in HAL_UARTEx_ReceiveToIdle_DMA() on every IDLE interrupt, which is OK whenever a full packet has been received, but occasionally IDLE happens before the full request was received and the ``hdc_device`` driver would wait eternally for the remainder to arrive.)

   * Enable global interrupt for that USART
     In configuration pane at ``Connectivity / USARTx / NVIC`` enable the checkbox ``USART global interrupt``.